Skip to main content

 Traders use straddles or strangles when they want to trade on volatility — how much a stock might move, rather than which direction it will go.

-The reason for anticipating significant price movement is an expected major event that typically has implications for a specific stock or the wider market.
+The reason for anticipating a large price movement is an expected major event that typically has implications for a specific stock or the wider market.
 That could be something happening within a company, such as a major product launch, an earnings announcement, or a takeover.
 Or it could be a government policy decision or international relations shift that affects a certain industry.

 When to use a straddle